Cold Brew Coffee Ratio Calculator

 If 90 gr of Ground coffee matches with 500 ml of water, how many grams should be the Whole Coffee Beans?

 Our suggested water to coffee beans ratio is 500 g (or milliliters) of water to 100 g of whole coffee beans.
 Try experimenting, but this yields the most socially agreed coffee volume.
+Just remeber, it’s you own taste that matters!

 The Coffee-to-Water Ratio: Described